nicoangelo/terraform-provider-personio/docs/data-sources/employees.md

   is limited by the configuration of the API credentials in Personio.
   Limitations
   All employee attributes are converted to strings.
 This is due to employee attributes being different for each tenant.
-Dynamic attributes on map values are not supported out-of-the box by Terraform.
+Dynamic attributes on map values are not supported out-of-the box by Terraform.Time attributes are returned in UTC timezone.
 ---

 # personio_employees (Data Source)